 Film blocking is arguably one of the most important things a Director must do on set.
 Think of it as a carefully choreographed dance where the camera and subject move together in harmony.

-In this post, we’ll explore how the film blocking techniques of Buster Keaton inspired modern directors like Wes Anderson and how they apply to our own work.
+We’ll explore how the film blocking techniques of Buster Keaton inspired modern directors like Wes Anderson, Christopher Nolan, and others to see how they apply to our own work.

 Buster Keaton famously disliked using dialogue inserts in his films.